khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### Do not use an accordion when:

-* Displaying critical system information or a primary action to be taken on the page. (e.g. [alerts](/components/alert), confirmation or cancellation buttons).
+* Displaying critical system information or a primary action to be taken on the page. (for example, [alerts](/components/alert), confirmation or cancellation buttons).
 * Displaying navigation elements such as [tabs](/components/tabs).
 * Displaying links pointing to sections of the same page, instead use a [list](/components/list).
 * Creating hierarchy levels by nesting them within each other.
 If you need to add hierarchy to the content use a [tree](/components/tree).